 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-- Oil-pulling is as effective as rinsing with mouthwash to maintain and improve oral health, a study from 2008 says.
+And a 2008 study found that oil pulling is as effective as rinsing with mouthwash to maintain and improve oral health.
 The study examined levels of Streptococcus mutans, a bacteria commonly found in the mouth that causes tooth decay.

-It’s important to know, however, that oil-pulling should not take the place of good, consistent dental hygiene, Dr. Blake-Gumbs says.
-That means brushing twice a day for two minutes and flossing once daily.
+Again, it’s important to restate that oil pulling shouldn’t take the place of good, consistent dental hygiene, Dr. Darling says.
+That means brushing twice a day for two minutes and flossing one to two times daily.

 No support for other health claims

-Oil-pulling is not going to whiten your teeth, clear your sinuses or cure your diabetes, despite what proponents say.
+Oil pulling isn’t going to whiten your teeth, clear your sinuses or cure your diabetes, despite what advocates claim.

-“There is no research to corroborate all of these other health claims,” Dr. Blake-Gumbs says.
+“There is no research to support all of these other health claims,” Dr. Darling notes.

 “You can make the stretch that oral health can support systemic health — that there are benefits downstream,” she adds, “but to date, there is no scientific research that oil pulling is a direct mechanism of action for these other conditions.
 And no current evidence suggests that improving oral hygiene alone will improve diabetes or other chronic conditions.”

 How to oil pull

 If you want to give the practice a try, take these steps: